IoannisPapadakis/SIPP/README.md

 - These codes use data from the Survey of Income and Program Participation (SIPP) and,
   - Clean the data
   - merges the SIPP data with data on asset holdings
-  - creates a new dataset in the form of employment status spells
+  - creates a new dataset in the form of employment status spells.

+Download the data from https://www.census.gov/programs-surveys/sipp/data/datasets.html.
+The codes work with the 96, 01, 04 and 08 waves.

-The data is provided.
+The script "structure.do" is the main script.
 Refer to the pdf "diagramSIPP" in the folder "Documents" for the structure of the code.
-The script "structure.do" is the main script.